WhiteHatInspector/emailGuesser/README.md

 The script runs continuously so after each search, it will restart from the beggining asking for the next inputs.

+## FAQs
+Q: How do you search in Skype for email addresses?
+A: Skype allows you to search an e-mail addresses and immediately matches that to a name/username/birthdate/country.
+Meaning you get an immediate way to eliminate potential e-mail addresses that do not belong to your target.
+Until now I have not found other similar tools but I am working on it

+Q: Why do you search haveIbeenPwned for breached data?
+A: haveIbeenPwned is a trustworthy site containing most known breach databases.
+It also allows you to search indefinitely for free and I want to keep this tool free for anyone to use without having to pay for commercial products or APIs

+Q: Why are your queries slow for each e-mail address produced?
+A: In order to avoid getting an IP flag for a potential DDoS attack, I am using a random waiting time between 5-8 seconds before each query in these sites.
+Unfortunately, this makes the processing time higher than just a second for each query.
+I am working on it, to make it run faster.
+Will update if I figure a way to do so.

+Q: I believe you could have implemented a better script.
+A: Please feel free to contact me or contribute yourself in this project, by checking the next sections.

 ## Contributing
 If you would like to contribute to this project, you are welcome to do so.
 Each and every contribution is greatly valued!
 Keep in mind that this tool must remain free to use for everyone, so don't use paid APIs (like Dehashed) but try finding a work around.